Rebecca Breeds

-Rebecca Elizabeth Breeds (born 17 June 1987) is an Australian actress, known for her roles as Cassie Cometti in the third series of Blue Water High, as series regular Ruby Buckton in the soap opera Home and Away, Aurora de Martel in The Originals and its spin-off Legacies, and as recurring character Nicole in seasons 6 and 7 of Pretty Little Liars.
-In 2021, Breeds was cast as Clarice Starling in the CBS series Clarice.
+Rebecca Elizabeth Breeds (born 17 June 1987) is an Australian actress.
+She is best known for her leading roles as Ruby Buckton on the Seven Network soap opera Home and Away (2008–2012) and Clarice Starling on the CBS crime drama series Clarice (2021).
+Breeds is also known for her supporting roles as Nicole Gordon on the sixth and seventh seasons of the Freeform mystery teen drama series Pretty Little Liars (2015–2017) and Aurora de Martel on the third season of The CW fantasy supernatural drama series The Originals (2015–2016) and its spin-off series Legacies (2021–2022).

 Early life

 Breeds was born in Sydney.
 She attended St Andrew's Cathedral School, where she was made Drama Captain.

 For six months, she studied a double degree in music and performing arts at University of New South Wales, but she deferred her studies for a film role.